 The surveyor makes no determination of whether or not the event is a sentinel event and does not focus on or explore the event further, but rather will hand off further discussion to a patient safety specialist in the Office of Quality and Patient Safety.
 Surveyors are not authorized to investigate sentinel events.
 The patient safety specialist will contact the hospital after all survey activity is entirely completed to explore the event and determine whether or not submission of a comprehensive systematic analysis is required.
 If so, the hospital will proceed with the steps described after an event is determined to be a sentinel event.
+(See the "Required Response to a Sentinel Event" section in this chapter.)

-During the on-site survey, the surveyor(s) will assess the hospital's compliance with sentinel event-related standards in the following ways:
+During the on-site survey, the surveyor(s) will assess the hospital's compliance with sentinel event-related standards in the following ways (see Standards LD.03.09.01 and MS.05.01.01 in the Appendix):